 Every now and then, you'll get a completely unexpected question.
 Don't panic.
 If you don't know the answer immediately, don't be afraid to say so.
 Just promise to check your facts and get back to the questioner with the answer in a short time.

 When it comes to delivering the perfect executive presentation, practice makes perfect.
-Run through your presentation as many times as it takes to know your material inside out.
+Run through your executive slide deck as many times as it takes to know your material inside out.
 Have a mental picture of where the supporting information is for each of your main points.
 That'll help you find it quickly if someone asks a specific question.
+Mitch Mitchell comments:

 Don't be afraid to move away from the PowerPoint presentation and use a whiteboard to illustrate a key point.
 Switching up maintains interest and shows you know your stuff.
 It makes for an appealing presentation.